-- Conducting research to better understand who is using our Advice and Information Services and their impact to improve our service offering
+- conducting research to better understand who is using our services such as our helpline and their impact, to improve our service offering

 However 'legitimate interests' can also include your interests, such as when you have requested information or certain goods/services from us, and those of third parties.
 If we rely on the 'legitimate interests' basis to use your personal information, we will only use the information in accordance with the purposes described in this policy.

 When we legitimately process your personal information in this way, we also consider and balance any potential impact on you (both positive and negative), and your rights under data protection laws.
 We will not use your personal information for activities where our interests are overridden by the impact on you, for example where collection and use of your information would be excessively intrusive (unless, for instance, we are otherwise required or permitted to by law).

 In many instances, we will rely on obtaining your consent to our use of your personal information (for example, membership, sending your details to your local support group leader, or registering for our research participant database) and ask for your consent to use your personal information to send you marketing information by email and to share sensitive personal information with us.